particle-box/SE-Scripts/README.md

   <summary> 🌔 FAQS </summary>

 - **Failed to Import Script!**
-  - You have to first give SE access to your Scripts Folder.(To do this, head over to the Scripts Tab in SE/SE Extended)
+  - You have to first give Snapenhance access to your Scripts Folder.(To do this, head over to the Scripts Tab in Snapenhance)

-- **SE/SE Extended crashes when I import the script/When I open the `Scripts` Tab!!**
+- **Snapenhance crashes when I import the script/When I open the `Scripts` Tab!!**
   - This is due to duplicate scripts existing in your scripts folder.
 Head over to your File Manager and navigate to your Scripts Folder and Delete all the duplicate scripts.

 - **Tapping on Import From URL Button Does Nothing!**